-(ii) Component services or activities may include receiving and preparing cases for trial, provision of legal advice, representation at hearings, and counseling.
+(ii) Component services or activities may include receiving and preparing cases for trial, provision of legal advice, representation at hearings, and legal services provider and performs the services itself, the eligible costs are the subrecipient's employees' salaries and other costs necessary to perform the arrangements are ineligible.

 (iii) Fees based on the actual service performed (i.e., fee for service) are also eligible, but only if the cost would be less than the cost of hourly fees.
 Filing fees and other necessary court costs are also eligible.
-If the subrecipient is a legal services provider and performs the services itself, the eligible costs are the subrecipient's employees' salaries and other costs necessary to perform the services.
+If the subrecipient is a

 (iv) Legal services for immigration and citizenship matters and issues related to mortgages and homeownership are ineligible.
-Retainer fee arrangements and contingency fee arrangements are ineligible.
+Retainer fee arrangements and contingency fee